-Gemma has recently joined the Private Client team at Roythornes from working in-house at the Office of the Public Guardian (OPG).
-Gemma is an experienced Court of Protection solicitor specialising in complex contentious matters including disputes over the capacity of a vulnerable person, the reasons behind the Court’s decision to revoke Lasting Powers of Attorney, Enduring Powers of Attorney and deputy authorities.
+Gemma joined the Private Client team at Roythornes from working in-house at the Office of the Public Guardian (OPG).
+She is an experienced Court of Protection solicitor specialising in complex contentious matters including disputes over the capacity of a vulnerable person, the reasons behind the Court’s decision to revoke Lasting Powers of Attorney, Enduring Powers of Attorney and deputy authorities.
 Gemma has also been involved in several linked applications involving welfare decisions over residence and treatment, deprivation of liberty and statutory wills.

-- Powers in relation to Lasting Powers of Attorney
+- powers in relation to Lasting Powers of Attorney;

-- Powers in relation to Enduring Powers of Attorney
+- powers in relation to Enduring Powers of Attorney;

-- Personal welfare matters such as deciding where a person is to live, what contact the person should have with any specified person, prohibiting contact and directions over the person responsible for health care
+- personal welfare matters such as deciding where a person is to live; what contact the person should have with any specified person; prohibiting contact; and directions over the person responsible for health care;

-- Property and financial matters such as the sale or purchase of property, carrying on of a persons business, the execution of a Will and the conduct of legal proceedings.
+- property and financial matters such as the sale or purchase of property; carrying on of a person's business; the execution of a will and the conduct of legal proceedings.